Independent African news, markets, culture and politics.

 South African rowing team to makes history in Boston regatta

 Four South African rowers are set to make history by competing in the prestigious Head of the Charles Regatta in Boston, United States.
-This marks the first time an all-Black African team will participate in the largest three-day rowing event in the world.
-The team, comprising Lwazi-Tsebo Zwane, Lebone Mokheseng, Sepitle Leshilo, and Sheldon Krishnasamy, will compete against top rowers from around the globe, including those from prominent US universities.
+This marks the first time an all‑Black African team will participate in the world’s largest three‑day rowing event.
+The crew—Lwazi‑Tsebo Zwane, Lebone Mokheseng, Sepitle Leshilo and Sheldon Krishnasamy—will race against top rowers from around the globe, including athletes from prominent U.S. universities.

-The team’s coach, Michael Ortlepp, emphasized the importance of their participation, stating that it shows younger generations what they can achieve.
+Coach Michael Ortlepp emphasized the broader impact of their involvement, noting that it shows younger generations what they can achieve.
 “I think it’s incredibly important for individuals to have people they can look up to, which they haven’t necessarily had previously,” he said.
-The team’s presence in Boston is a testament to their hard work and dedication, and they hope to inspire the next generation of South African rowers.
+The crew’s presence in Boston is a testament to their hard work and dedication, and they hope to inspire the next generation of South African rowers.

-The idea to send a team to the regatta was conceived by Ken Gliddon, president of Western Cape Rowing.
-He stressed that the team was assembled on merit, rather than tokenism.
-The crew will compete in the 4.7km regatta, which is expected to draw a large and diverse crowd.
-Their participation is a milestone in the efforts to expand access to elite sports, and their performance will be closely watched by rowing enthusiasts around the world.
+The idea to send a team to the regatta was conceived by Ken Gliddon, president of Western Cape Rowing, who stressed that the crew was assembled on merit rather than as a token gesture.
+The team will compete in the 4.7 km race, which is expected to attract a large and diverse crowd.
+Their participation is a milestone in efforts to expand access to elite sports, and their performance will be closely watched by rowing enthusiasts worldwide.

-The significance of this event extends beyond the sporting realm, as it highlights the importance of diversity and representation in elite sports.
-By competing at the highest level, the South African team is demonstrating that athletes from underrepresented backgrounds can excel in rowing.
-As Lwazi-Tsebo Zwane noted, their participation shows that young South Africans are not limited by their geographical location or background.
-The team’s involvement in the Head of the Charles Regatta is a step towards a more inclusive and diverse sporting landscape.
+Beyond the sporting realm, the event highlights the importance of diversity and representation in elite athletics.
+By competing at the highest level, the South African team demonstrates that athletes from underrepresented backgrounds can excel in rowing.
+As Zwane noted, their involvement shows that young South Africans are not limited by geography or background, marking a step toward a more inclusive and diverse sporting landscape.

 Scroll to Top